aetea/capstone-project/README.md

 **Search** 🔍 for cities and see how it scores on safety, cost of living, tolerance, healthcare, internet access and leisure & culture.
 10/10 is best!

-City information and scores are shown at the urban area level. e.g. San Francisco, Berkeley and San Jose all belong to the urban area "San Francisco Bay Area".
+City information and scores are shown at the urban area level.
+For example: San Francisco, Berkeley and San Jose all belong to the urban area "San Francisco Bay Area".

 **Check** 📋 must-know COVID travel advisories for that city.
+Click the shortcut in the banner below the city name to jump there directly.

-Travel info is provided at the country level, and can be found below the city scores.
-Click the banner at the top of the page to jump there directly.
+Travel info is provided at the country level, and restrictions/procedures can differ depending on the traveller's place of origin.
+Refer to the sources linked in each item to see more details.

 *Restrictions* indicate policies that prevent certain groups from entering the country.
 *Procedures* indicate medical, health or safety processes imposed on people entering the country.

 Look forward to...
-- special map pins for places you've lived in!
+- special map pins for places you've lived in
-- get passport stamps for places you've lived in!
+- get passport stamps for places you've lived in
 - q&a time: get answers and advice from locals (past/present) of the places you're interested in